“Her best yet... incredible” – The Guardian ★★★★★

 The three-word answer is all that Jen Cloher requires to describe her fourth album, a letter in triplicate addressed to themes of Music, Australia and Love.
 It’s the most honest album she’s ever written.
 Jen likes best to tell the truth.

-Jen Cloher is the culmination of a period of artistic and personal growth in which the artist took her rightful place as the punk-rock figurehead of Melbourne’s famous DIY music scene.
-The NIDA graduate is now an outspoken advocate for artist rights, a label boss and band-leader, she also happens to be the partner of an internationally acclaimed songwriter.
+Jen Cloher is the culmination of a period of artistic and personal growth in which the artist took her rightful place as the figurehead of Melbourne’s famous DIY music scene.
+The NIDA graduate is now an outspoken advocate for artist rights, a label boss and band-leader.
 Cloher’s politics and her fascinating life-story are enough justification to take notice here, but it’s the music that will have you returning to this album again and again.

 Cloher says: “It’s a classic rock album, recorded live in one room with minimal overdubs… I’m not too good at going into descriptive language around my own music but I suppose it is intimate without ever feeling too precious.”